Helen Schnabel (1911-1974)

 Helen Fogel gained further experience performing at private musical soirées hosted by influential New York arts patrons like the Guggenheims and the Lewisohns.
 While still in high school, she began to teach at a music settlement school as well as privately and continued her studies with Alexander Siloti , who had studied with Franz Liszt, on a fellowship at the Juilliard Graduate School, graduating at age 21.

 In addition to her frequent solo, orchestra, and chamber appearances, Ms. Fogel played often on the radio.
 1933 marked a turning point in the young pianist’s busy career soon after her graduation from Juilliard, when she heard Artur Schnabel in concert for the first time.
-With reputation already established, Helen spent four years, from 1934 to 1938, studying with Artur Schnabel at Lake Como in Italy.
+With her reputation already established, Helen spent four years, from 1935 to 1938, studying with Artur Schnabel at Lake Como in Italy.
 It was here that she met Artur Schnabel’s son, Karl Ulrich.

 Helen and Karl Ulrich Schnabel were married in 1939.
 At the time of their marriage in 1939, the couple decided to form a piano duo, primarily concentrating on repertoire originally written for two players at one piano.
 In 1941 their only child, Ann, was born.